 Day 3 - Aswan

-- You will travel across the river to a Nubian village in the evening, to enjoy dinner at a local house.
+- In the evening we take a trip across the river to a Nubian village where we can enjoy dinner at one of the local houses.

 Day 4 - Nile Felucca